geomphon/CogSci-2019-Unsupervised-speech-and-human-perception/README.md

 ## Reproducing the DPGMM training

 Training corpora are open source and are available on request (they are too large for this repository).
 Further details on reproducing training can be found in `README_DPGMM_training.md`.
-Trained model (`.mat`) files can be found in **XXX**.
+Trained model (`.mat`) files can be found in `models/`.

 ## Applying the trained models to the experimental stimuli